 The following is a general discussion of certain United States federal income and estate tax consequences of the purchase, ownership and disposition of Common Stock by a Non-U.S. Holder.
 As used herein the term "Non-U.S. Holder" means any person or entity that is not a United States Holder ("U.S. Holder").
-A U.S. Holder is any beneficial owner of Common Stock that is (1) a citizen or resident of the United States, (2) a corporation or partnership created or organized in or under the laws of the United States or any political subdivision thereof, (3) an estate the income of which is subject to U.S. federal income taxation regardless of its source, (4) a trust, (x) that is subject to the supervision of a court within the United States and the control of one or more United States persons as described in section 7701(a)(30) of the Internal Revenue Code of 1986, as amended (the "Code") or (y) that has a valid election in effect under applicable U.S. Treasury regulations to be treated as a United States person.
+A U.S. Holder is any beneficial owner of Common Stock that is (1) a citizen or resident of the United States, (2) a corporation or partnership created or organized in or under the laws of the United States or any political subdivision thereof, (3) an estate the income of which is subject to U.S. federal income taxation regardless of its source, (4) a trust, if a court in the United States is able to exercise primary jurisdiction over the administration of the trust and United States persons have authority to control all substantial decisions of the trust and (5) a trust that has a valid election in effect to be treated as a United States person.
 This discussion does not address all aspects of United States federal income and estate taxes and does not deal with foreign, state and local consequences that may be relevant to such Non-U.S. Holders in light of their personal circumstances.
 Furthermore, this discussion is based on provisions of the Code, existing and proposed regulations promulgated thereunder and administrative and judicial interpretations thereof, as of the date hereof, all of which are subject to change.
 Each prospective purchaser of Common Stock is advised to consult a tax advisor with respect to current and possible future tax consequences of acquiring, holding and disposing of Common Stock as well as any tax consequences that may arise under the laws of any U.S. state, municipality or other taxing jurisdiction.